• Skip to primary navigation

 Japchae | Korean Stir-Fry Noodles

-A flavorful stir-fry made from sweet potato noodles, vegetables and tofu.
-This Korean recipe is a keeper!
+A flavorful and glossy stir-fry made from sweet potato noodles, vegetables and tofu; Japchae is a delicious recipe.

 Asian cuisine has a ton of noodle recipes.
 The noodles in the recipes vary from super thin to round and from flat thin noodles to the super thick ones.
 Plus, every noodle is made from a different ingredient.
 From oats, brown rice and quinoa to chickpeas, sweet potato and rice.